-7. Calculators: Only the following calculators will be allowed on the midterm and final exam.
+2. Calculators: Only the following calculators will be allowed on exams.
 Use of an unapproved calculator during an exam will result in ejection with a grade of zero.
 This list of calculators is identical to that allowed for the FE exam, as well as the PE exam; the sooner you become comfortable on one of these calculators, the better.
-The NCEES policy on calculators can be found here: http://ncees.org/exams/calculator-policy/
+The NCEES policy on calculators can be found here: http://ncees.org/exams/calculator-policy/ Casio:

-Casio: All fx-115 models.
-Any Casio calculator must contain fx-115 in its model name.
+· · · · · · · · · · · · · · · · · · · model name.
 Hewlett Packard: The HP 33s and HP 35s models, but no others.
 Texas Instruments: All TI-30X and TI-36X models.
 Any Texas Instruments calculator must contain either TI-30X or TI-36X in its model name.